Magnetized dynamical black holes: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge insightful discussions with José Barrientos and Professors Valerio Faraoni and Mokhtar Hassaine.
+The authors gratefully acknowledge insightful discussions with José Barrientos and Professor Valerio Faraoni.
 A.C. is partially supported by FONDECYT grant 1250318.
 The work of K.M. is funded by Beca Nacional de Doctorado ANID grant No. 21231943.
-Keanu Müller would like to dedicate this work to the memory of Bladimir Figueroa, for his lifelong commitment to the education and mentorship of students.
+Keanu Müller would like to dedicate this work to the memory of Bladimir Figueroa for his lifelong commitment to the education and mentorship of students.